Naming things is hard.

 Nouns And Verbs

-This is the most important thing I notice when working with lots of external libraries.
+This is the most important thing I notice when I work with lots of external libraries.

 This is what we feel when we learn to speak as kids.
 This is what we learn at school.
 That the main word types are: Nouns and Verbs.